example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

       key: 'D88E42B4'
       key_url: 'http://packages.elastic.co/GPG-KEY-elasticsearch'

-or, alternatively, just setting the url of the release package, with all the necessary configurations:
+the second, where available, involves setting the url of the release package, with all the necessary repository configurations:

     puppet::settings:
       repo_package_url: 'https://yum.puppet.com/puppet/puppet-release-el-7.noarch.rpm'

-We have recently added to to the tp::install a very powerful parameter : upstream_repo, which allows users to install an app from its upstream repositories:
+We have recently added to to the tp::install a very powerful parameter: `upstream_repo`, which allows users to **install an app from its own upstream repositories**.

 So, if you want to install a package using the native OS packages, you simply can have a manifest with:

     tp::install { 'puppet': }

 but if you want to install the same application using the upstream repositories, provided by the same application authors, you can write:

     tp::install { 'puppet':
       upstream_repo => true,
     }

-All the tinydata necessary and specific to the upstream repo packages, in placed in (for this case with puppet) the [data/puppet/upstream](https://github.com/example42/tinydata/tree/master/data/puppet/upstream) directory.
+All the tinydata necessary and specific to the upstream repo packages, in placed in (for this case with puppet) the [data/puppet/upstream](https://github.com/example42/tinydata/tree/master/data/puppet/upstream){:target="_blank"} directory.

 This is a new feature and we currently have very few application with upstream data info.

 ### Request for tinydata

-So, here is our call for tiny data.
+So, here is our **Call for tiny data**.

 We have tinydata for *some* applications, the ones we needed or found interesting, but we don't know what people might be interested to.